carla-simulator/carla/Docs/python_api.md

 ---

 ## carla.Color<a name="carla.Color"></a> <sub><sup>_class_</sup></sub>
-Defines a 32-bit BGRA color.
+Class that defines a 32-bit BGRA color.

 <h3>Instance Variables</h3>
 - <a name="carla.Color.r"></a>**<font color="#f8805a">r</font>**